shimst3r/exercism-talk/exercismpresentation.md

 1. As a Mentor
 1. As a Team

-^ First I will give you some background on Exercism, then I present you my three perspectives on the platform: As a mentee, as a mentor, and as a member of a remote team.
+^ My agenda: First I will give you some background on Exercism, then I present you my three perspectives on the platform: As a mentee, as a mentor, and as a member of a remote team.

 ---